TurkishMagikarp/itsec/README.md

 # itsec
-Summary of everything I learned in TryHackme and other cool applications about itSecurity.
+Summary of everything I learned in TryHackme and other cool applications about IT Security.

 - [itsec](#itsec)
   - [Commands](#commands)